Dirck Storm: Birth and early life

+Many sources quoted in the first line of research say that the immigrant Dirck used the patronymic middle name “Gorisz” or variations thereof, short for Goriszoon, meaning “son of Goris”, strongly suggesting his father’s first name was Goris (aka Gregorius) and not Dirk as suggested by some.
+Primary sources give the place of birth and marriage of one Dirck Goris Storm as Oss and give his wife's name as Maria (or the diminutive Marijke/Mariken/Maritje) Pieters (Peter's) without any reference to a surname Montfoort or alternatively van Cortenbosch.
+For instance, archives in the Brabants Historisch Informatie Centrum (BHIC) have a record of the marriage at Oss of Derck Goris Storm, born in Oss, Groom on Sunday 20 June 1655 to Marijke Peters, born in Oss, Bride, daughter of Peter Teunissen.
+No primary sources seem to use the surname "van Montfoort" for Dirck's wife.
+Should it be found, the church record of the marriage of Dirck Storm could provide some missing ancestral data.

 A different line of research is based significantly on records from the Province of Noord Brabant, including records of the town of Oss.
-It would welcome evidence of primary documents to show ancestry in Utrecht or Zuid Holland, and provides in the meantime that Dirck Storm's ancestors may have been from the Oss area of Noord Brabant (North Brabant), The Netherlands instead, and he may have been born there.
-There are many source citations for data in this research provided below, including primary sources.
-The town of Oss (aka Osch) lies in the Eastern part of the Province of Noord Brabant.
+This line of research would welcome evidence of primary documents to show ancestry in Utrecht or Zuid Holland.
+In the meantime, it provides that Dirck Storm's ancestors may have instead been from the Oss area of Noord Brabant (North Brabant), The Netherlands, and that he may have been born there.
+The town of Oss (aka Osch) lies in the eastern part of the Province of Noord Brabant.
 Oss is a suburb of the city of Den Bosch, separated by hamlets such as Lith and Lithoijen.